Intrinsic Factor Antibody

 What might affect my test results?

-Injected vitamin B12 could affect results.
-If you have had an injection of the vitamin, your healthcare
+Injected vitamin B-12 could affect results.
+If you have had an injection of this vitamin,

 How do I get ready for this test?

 You don't need to prepare for this test.
 Be sure your healthcare provider knows about